 Focuses on stellar coordinates and sidereal time, the nature of light and the spectroscope, and the birth and death of stars.

-Prerequisite: MTH070 with a grade of C or better; or consent of instructor.
+Prerequisite: Placement into MTH095 or higher; or MTH070 or higher with a grade of C or better; or consent of instructor.
 W

 PH209 Astronomy: Galaxies 3 class and 3 lab hr/wk, 4 cr.